azoth-lang/azoth.language.reference/src/methods.md

 }
 ```

-## Hiding
+### Hiding

 Hiding a method in a base class means that the base class method is not overridden.
 If it is called,
 its implementation will still run.
 But when using that method on the subclass, a different
 implementation will be called.
 Hiding, like overriding, allows the visibility, name, and parameter
 types to be changed.

-Hiding is the default.
-If neither `overrides` or `hides` is used on a method then it hides the base
-method with the same name and parameter types.
-It is a non-fatal error to hide a method without
-declaring so with the `hides` keyword.
-This supports situations where methods are added to base
-classes in published packages.
+Hiding is declared the same as overriding, but with the `hides` keyword.

 ## Nested Methods